 "What is the flu?"

-The flu is a contagious respiratory illness caused by the influenza virus.
-It can cause illness ranging from mild to severe, and sometimes leading to hospitalization or death.
-Most people who get the flu will recover in a few days to less than two weeks.
+The flu is a contagious viral infection of the respiratory system that is caused by the influenza virus.
+Symptoms cause by the virus can range from mild to severe.
+Most people will recover from the flu within a matter of a few days to just under two weeks.
+However, some can develop complications that can result in hospitalization or even death.
 The best way to prevent the flu is by getting a flu vaccination.

 People who have the flu often feel some or all of the following symptoms:

 - Sore throat

 - Vomiting and diarrhea (more common in children)

 The flu is primarily spread from person to person.
 Whenever a person coughs, sneezes or even talks, tiny droplets are released into the air.
 These droplets can land in the mouths or noses of people close by.
 Additionally, these droplets may land on certain objects.
 People may become infected by touching objects with the virus on them and then touching their eyes, nose, or mouth.